FAQs

 How do I know my institution is associated with SCANCOR?

-Visit this page for a list of eligible institutions in each of our four charter countries, and a list of our associate member schools.
+Visit here for a list of eligible institutions in each of our four charter countries, and a list of our associate members.

 How long can I stay?

 Stanford operates on a quarter system (three months).
-You can choose to stay from 1-3 quarters.
+Fall applicants can choose to stay from 1-3 quarters.
+Winter applicants can choose to stay 1-2 quarters.
+Spring applicants are eligible for a 1-quarter stay.

 Visa requirement